-It’s true that the lady bugs you want to get rid of aren’t actually lady bugs.
+It’s true that the lady bugs (or ladybirds, if you’re British) you want to get rid of aren’t actually lady bugs.
 Well, they are, and they aren’t.
 Most of the problems you’re seeing with migration of lady bugs indoors aren’t caused by the native species of lady bugs in your area (though there are those).
-Most lady bug problems and infestations are caused by the multicolored Asian lady beetle, imported by the government at the beginning of the 20th century to help reduce the populations of tree-killing aphids.
+Most lady bug problems and infestations are caused by the multicolored Asian lady beetle, imported by the government to help reduce the populations of tree-killing aphids.
 A lot of people harbor the misconception that lady bugs and Asian beetles are pests, or that the Asian beetle is a pest and the lady bug is not.
 The truth is, neither beetle is a pest; they both feed on aphids, which, if you’re a gardener, you know are one of the most common and most harmful garden pests.
 Lady bugs and Asian beetles eat aphids.
 In fact, some gardeners actually have bags of lady bugs shipped to them so they can do a controlled release.

 Nevertheless you came here to get rid of lady bugs.
 Though you can’t ever get rid of lady bugs or get rid of Asian beetles, there are some things you can do to control their migration indoors and their populations outdoors.